-Grilled Parmesan Fish Foil Packs – Pollock topped with parmesan cheese over seasoned zucchini & yellow squash, wrapped in foil and grilled.
+Grilled Parmesan Fish Foil Packs – Alaskan pollock topped with parmesan cheese over seasoned zucchini & yellow squash, wrapped in foil and grilled.

 Disclosure: This recipe post is sponsored by Dish on Fish.
 Thank you for supporting the organizations that support The Wholesome Dish!